mihaibudiu/sql2dbsp/CONTRIBUTING.md

 # Contributing to SQL-to-DBSP compiler

-The SQL to Database Stream Processor Compiler project team welcomes contributions from the community.
-Before you start working with database-stream-processor, please read our [Developer Certificate of Origin](https://cla.vmware.com/dco).
-All contributions to this repository must be signed as described on that page.
-Your signature certifies that you wrote the patch or have the right to pass it on as an open-source patch.
+The SQL to DBSP Compiler project team welcomes contributions from the community.

 ## Contribution Flow